|Policy Title: Service Dogs and Emotional Support Animals||Category: Student Affairs|

 Intentional Misrepresentation of Entitlement to an Assistance Animal, Colo.
 HB16-1426

-Approved by Blanche Hughes, Vice President for Student Affairs, and Lynn Johnson, Vice President for University Operations, effective Oct.
-3, 2016
+Approved by Blanche Hughes, Vice President for Student Affairs, effective September 30, 2016